open-cogsci/osdoc/content/devices/05-triggers.md

-For Windows XP 32-bit & Vista 32/64-bit
+For Windows XP & Vista 32-bit

-1) Download the DLPortIO driver from [32-bit][win32-dll] or [64-bit][win64-dll] and uncompress the zip archive.
+1) Download the DLPortIO driver from [32-bit][win32-dll] and uncompress the zip archive.

 2) Go to `DriverLINX/drivers` folder and copy `dlportio.dll` and `dlportio.sys` to the `install` folder.
 This is the folder  where `install.exe` is located. .Then run `install.exe`